EGI-Federation/fedcloud-documentation/source/containers.rst

 #.
 Check the identifiers of the endpotint, image and flavor you want to use
    at the provider.

 #.
-Use a ssh-key when, so you can log into the VM once it's instantiated.
+Use a ssh key when, so you can log into the VM once it's instantiated.

 #.
 Once up, just ssh in the VM and start using docker as usual.